perrybutler/WP-OAuth/readme.txt

 = 0.2.2 =
 = New features / enhancements =
 * New login provider: Instagram.
 * New setting: *Verify Peer/Host SSL Certificates*.
-Disable this if you start to notice issues.
+Disable this if you have SSL errors, and make sure to read the warning message about disabling this!
 * Improved Settings page layout.

 = 0.2.1 =